 Proposals for landscape design, planting and other features within green wedges should be in accordance with policy QP5.
 Where an integral part of development green wedges should be implemented at an early stage in the development process.

-Where appropriate interpretation should be provided for natural and historic
+Where appropriate interpretation should be provided for natural and historic features within green wedges.

 Ecological Networks